Hawaii power utility takes responsibility for first fire on Maui, but faults county firefighters

 Videos and images analyzed by AP confirmed that the wires that started the morning fire were among miles of line that the utility left naked to the weather and often-thick foliage, despite a recent push by utilities in other wildfire- and hurricane-prone areas to cover up their lines or bury them.

-Compounding the problem is that many of the utility’s 60,000, mostly wooden power poles, which its documents described as built to “an obsolete 1960s standard,” were leaning and near the end of their projected lifespan.
-They were nowhere close to meeting a 2002 national standard that key components of Hawaii’s electrical grid be able to withstand 105-mile-per-hour winds.
+Compounding the problem is that many of the utility’s 60,000, mostly wooden power poles, which its own documents described as built to “an obsolete 1960s standard,” were leaning and near the end of their projected lifespan.
+They were nowhere close to meeting a 2002 national standard that key components of Hawaii’s electrical grid be able to withstand 105 mile per hour winds.

+As Hurricane Dora passed roughly 500 miles south of Hawaii Aug.
+8, Lahaina resident Shane Treu heard a utility pole snap next to Lahainaluna Road.
+He saw a downed power line ignite the grass and called 911 at 6:37 a.m. to report the fire.
+Small brush fires aren’t unusual for Lahaina, and a drought in the region had left plants, including invasive grasses, dangerously dry.
+The Maui County Fire Department declared the fire 100% contained by 9:55 a.m.
+Firefighters then left to attend to other calls.

+Hawaiian Electric said its own crews then went to the scene that afternoon to make repairs and did not see fire, smoke or embers.
+The power to the area was off.
+Shortly before 3 p.m., those crews saw a small fire in a nearby field and called 911, the utility said.

 Hawaiian Electric is a for-profit, investor-owned, publicly traded utility that serves 95% of Hawaii’s electric customers.
 CEO Shelee Kimura said there are important lessons to be learned from this tragedy, and resolved to “figure out what we need to do to keep our communities safe as climate issues rapidly intensify here and around the globe.”

-The utility faces a spate of new lawsuits that seek to hold it responsible for the deadliest U.S. wildfire in more than a century.
+The utility faces a spate of new lawsuits that seek to hold it responsible.
 Wailuku attorney Paul Starita, lead counsel on three lawsuits by Singleton Schreiber, called it a “preventable tragedy of epic proportions.”